-As of 2020, 64.20% of the total number of active contributors came from the Private Sector, 33.41% from Government Establishments on Controller and Accountant General's payroll, 1.63% from Government Subvented Establishments and 0.76% Voluntary Contributors.
+As of 2021, Contributors from the private sector constituted 62.75% of the total number of active contributors, Government Establishments constituted 34.90%, 1.63% from Government Subvented Establishments and 0.72% from Voluntary Contributors.

 Table 8 and Chart 6 show the distribution of active contributors by establishment category.